ylabrj/NanoVNA_Load_Windows10/README.md

 > * right-click and select "Update Driver Software..."  [more here] (https://www.lifewire.com/how-to-update-drivers-in-windows-2619214)
 > * browse that back to the DfuSeDemo.exe installation folder

 ## Step 3: Which version do you want?
 VNA or AA?
-And do I need to upgrade?
+And do you need to upgrade?

 __NanoVNA__ releases only one version - the VNA (Vector Network Analyser).

 __NanoVNA-H__ has two versions of the software - the Vector Network Analyser (VNA) and the Antenna Analyser (AA).
+The devices ship iwth the VNA software.
 You need to pick which one you want.
 What's the difference between the two?
 Info on the AA version seems to be pretty sparse as of this writing (late Dec 2019).
 Let me know if you find something.

 If you're following along properly, you have identified which NanoVNA version you have, and you know where to get the releases.
 If you don't, go back to the top of this page, get yourself a caffeinated beverage, drink it, and read it again.

-Scrolling down on the releases page for your device, you should eventually see the release number you have on your NanoVNA.
-That helps confirm that you are not on the right page.
+Scrolling down on the __/releases__ page for your device, you should eventually see the release number you have on your NanoVNA.
+That helps confirm that you are on the right page.
 If you don't see it:

-1. Double check that you are on the right page for your device (NanoVNA or NanoVNA-H)
+1. Double check in the URL: that you are on the right page for your device (NanoVNA or NanoVNA-H)
 2. Check if your release number fits somewhere between a couple of release numbers on the page.

 The releases on the page are the sort-of-official releases that are judged to be significant and reliable enough for release by the developers.
 Keeners can go right to the source and pick up interim releases to get new features early.
 If you purchased your NanoVNA new, it likely has one of the official releases.
 If you picked it up used, it may have been owned by someone smarter than me who knows how to compile and generate interim releases.